DestroyerDarkNess/DestroyerProtection/README.md

   ## Special thanks :
-- [ElektroStudios](https://github.com/ElektroStudios): ElektroStudios For its Snippet FileDirSearcher and other Functions.
+- [ElektroStudios](https://github.com/ElektroStudios): For its Snippet FileDirSearcher and other Functions.
    - Which are part of its [DevCase Framework](https://codecanyon.net/item/elektrokit-class-library-for-net/19260282)

-- [LordNoteworthy](https://github.com/LordNoteworthy): LordNoteworthy For your Project al-khaser
+- [LordNoteworthy](https://github.com/LordNoteworthy): For your Project al-khaser